vascomfnunes/dotfiles/README.md

 I currently use [Alacritty](https://github.com/alacritty/alacritty) under macOS with the **Zsh** shell and a configuration based on [zcomet](https://zcomet.io/).
-My colour theme is One Dark Pro and my font is a patched Meslo Nerd font.
+My colour theme is Gruvbox Material Medium and my font is a patched Meslo Nerd font.

 - **Tmux** is my terminal multiplexer
 - **Neovim** is my editor of choice